cirrax/puppet-opendmarc/README.md

 ~~~
 ---
-opendmarc::config:
+opendmarc::configs:
   RejectFailures: true
   Syslog: true
 ~~~

 ## Reference

-All classes are documented in the manifestss
+All classes are documented in the manifests.

 ## Contributing